-Consistent with prior years, the tested parties of the APAs executed in 2013 fell primarily into one of two categories, i.e., U.S. distributors and U.S. service providers.
+Consistent with prior years, more than half of the tested parties of the APAs executed in 20143 fell into one of two categories, i.e., U.S. distributors and U.S. service providers.
 Combined, these two types of tested parties represent over 50 percent of the total.
-No other single type of entity represents greater than 10 percent of the total.